buozdemi/buozdemi/README.md

 For the last 1.5 years, I have been dealing with very valuable C Programming projects at Ecole 42 Istanbul.
 I did this to solidify my foundation.
 I'm currently interested in C++ (Object-Oriented Programming) and Docker.
 I am confident that my dedication and passion for software development will allow me to contribute to a team and continue to grow as a developer.

--I didn't use github actively as I was working with the corporate GIT repository of Ecole 42 during the my working, now I'm adding all my projects to github.
+-I didn't use github actively because I was working with the corporate GIT repository of Ecole 42 during my work.
+But I uploaded all my projects to github last month.
+You can examine it from the 42cursus section.

 <div style="display: inline-block; width: 50%;">
   <h3>Connect with me: